Low-power multi-mode fiber projector overcomes shallow neural networks classifiers: Introduction

 \section{Introduction}

-A sound understanding of the huge success of Neural Networks (NNs) in learning processes and inference tasks is still lacking.
-A fundamental point is to understand why such architectures, that can have even billions of parameters, do not severely overfit data, as predicted by statistical learning theory and the so-called \emph{bias-variance tradeoff} (see for example \cite{hastie2015statistical} or \cite{mackay2003information}).
+A sound understanding of the enormous success of Neural Networks (NNs) in learning processes and inference tasks is still lacking.
+The fundamental point is to understand why such architectures, which can have even billions of parameters, do not severely overfit data, as predicted by statistical learning theory and the so-called \emph{bias-variance tradeoff} (see for example \cite{hastie2015statistical} or \cite{mackay2003information}).
 The abundance of learnable parameters, in fact, is arguably the most universal feature in the zoo of NN architectures.
-Interestingly, it is known that, once the NN architecture is set, most of the model parameters adapts little-to-nothing during the learning procedure \cite{chizat2019lazy,geiger2020disentangling}, suggesting that random projections may play an equally important role in NNs.
+Interestingly, it is known that, given a chosen NN architecture, most of the model parameters adapt little-to-nothing during the learning procedure \cite{chizat2019lazy,geiger2020disentangling}, suggesting that random projections may play an equally important role in NNs.
 Recent works, in fact, have shown that it is possible to train a simple two-layer model by learning only the upper layer, interpreting the first one as a random projection \cite{gerace2020generalisation,goldt2022gaussian}.
-These results were further strengthened by Baldassi et al. \cite{baldassi2021learning}, who proved that increasing the dimension of the random projection leads to the production of special states in the loss landscape (the function that is minimized during the training of the model), which are related to the good generalization properties in neural networks.
-Finally, recent evidence is provided \cite{perugini2022} that the way the random projection is chosen is fundamental to determine the generalization properties of the upper layer of these simple models.
+These results were strengthened further by Baldassi et al. \cite{baldassi2021learning}, who proved that increasing the dimension of the random projection leads to the production of wide and flat regions in the loss landscape (the function that is minimized during the training of the model), which are related to the good generalization properties in neural networks.
+The ability of a neural network, that has been trained over a given dataset ({\em training dataset}), to generalize well is the ability of displaying good performances when applied to data over which it was not trained ({\em test dataset}).
+In the framework of the loss landscape description an improvement in the generalization means that models that lie in flat regions make less mistakes when they classify previously unseen data.
+Finally, recent evidence is provided \cite{perugini2022} that the way the random projection is chosen is fundamental to determining the generalization properties of the upper layer of these simple models.
 This suggests that different classes of random (possibly non-linear) projections impact differently on the performance of the models.